 By contrast, a limited liability property company can deduct allowable finance costs in full when working out its taxable rental profits.
-This means relief is given at the corporation tax rate, and also the issue of unrelieved interest does not arise as it is deductible in full, even if this creates as loss.
+This means relief is given at the corporation tax rate.

+Also, the issue of unrelieved interest does not arise as it is deductible in full, even if this creates a loss.